Important No-No's for Small Businesses During Black Friday

 An estimated 41 percent of American adults shopped small on Small Business Saturday in 2017.
 [Business Wire]

 My opinion is that it’s incredibly difficult to compete with huge slashes in prices and big marketing campaigns offered by larger companies, so use your strengths that they don’t have.
-Small Business Saturday is the best tool for that holiday shopping weekend.
+Small Business Saturday, initially launched by American Express, has become a national holiday on it's own merit.
+Use this day as a tool to maximize your potential for that holiday shopping weekend and then some.
 A study by the Digital Commerce 360 states about 41 percent of American adults spent money at a small business on Saturday, November 24 in 2018, according to Business Wire.
-I would focus on Small Business Saturday, but I also wouldn’t ignore Black Friday or Cyber Monday either.
+You can focus on Small Business Saturday, but don't ignore Black Friday or Cyber Monday either.

 Those one or two days a year shouldn’t make or break your bottom line.
 But attracting these holiday shoppers on one of the busiest weekends of the year can make a huge impact as you dive deeper into Q4.
 Below, I pinpoint some important don’ts when it comes Black Friday practices for your business.